nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

 project_name: do-jupyterhub # name of the kubernetes/Cloud deployment
 namespace: dev
 provider: <provider_alias> # determines the choice of cloud provider for the deployment
-ci_cd: github-actions # continuous integration and continuous deployment framework to use
 domain: "do.qhub.dev" # top level URL exposure to monitor JupyterLab
 ```